Donna Summer: Legacy

 She became a cultural icon and her prominence on the dance charts, for which she was referred to as the Queen of Disco, made her not just one of the defining voices of that era, but also an influence on pop artists from Madonna to Beyoncé.
 Unlike some other stars of disco who faded as the music became less popular in the early 1980s, Summer was able to grow beyond the genre and segued to a pop-rock sound.
 She had one of her biggest hits in the 1980s with "She Works Hard For the Money", which became another anthem, this time for women's rights, and later was included in the Songs of the Century list by the RIAA and NEA.
 Her 1975 hit "Love to Love You Baby" was included in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list.
 Summer was the first black woman to be nominated for an MTV Video Music Award.

-In May 2012, it was announced that "I Feel Love" was included in the list of preserved recordings at the Library of Congress' National Recording Registry.
+In May 2012, it was announced that "I Feel Love" was included in the list of preserved recordings at the Library of Congress's National Recording Registry.
 Her Rock and Roll Hall of Fame page listed Summer as "the Diva De Tutte Dive, the first true diva of the modern pop era".

 In 2018, Summer: The Donna Summer Musical, a biographical musical featuring Summer's songs, began performances on Broadway at the Lunt-Fontanne Theatre, following a 2017 world premiere at the La Jolla Playhouse in San Diego.

 In 2023, Rolling Stone ranked Summer at number 122 on its list of the 200 Greatest Singers of All Time.

-In 2023, HBO released the documentary "Love to Love You, Donna Summer", directed by her daughter Brooklyn Sudano and filmmaker Roger Ross Williams.
+In 2023, HBO released the documentary Love to Love You, Donna Summer, directed by her daughter Brooklyn Sudano and filmmaker Roger Ross Williams.
 In 2024, Summer was posthumously awarded the Grammy Lifetime Achievement Award.
+In 2025, she was posthumously inducted into the Songwriters Hall of Fame.

 A street has been named after Donna Summer in Saint-Jean-d'Heurs, a rural commune of France.

+In 2026, Alysa Liu captured Team USA's first Olympic women's singles title in 24 years at the 2026 Winter Olympics skating to MacArthur Park Suite.
+Liu had used the program during the 2024-25 figure skating season and elected to use it for the Games.
+Streams of the song skyrocketed 1292% over 24 hours after the performance, according to Spotify, nearly 50 years after its release.